TanStack/router/README.md

   <img alt="" src="https://img.shields.io/twitter/follow/tannerlinsley.svg?style=social&label=Follow" />
 </a>

-### ⚛️ React utilities for location routing, params, queries, and hashes.
+### ⚛️ React-Location is a modern Router for React

-React-Location is a Router for React.
 It's been built with the following considerations in mind:

 - Clean and clear routing syntax
 - Familiar API for productivity